 Similarly, since child experiencing is the original mode by which he/she turns to reality, and since this turning is steered and directed though his/her willing, simultaneously, there is lived experiencing of reality.
 He/she lived experiences what he/she experiences and in his/her search for meaning he/she gives sense and meaning to reality.
 What he/she lived experiences (things, learning content, etc.) become invested with personal sense and meaning.
 Through child experiencing, the experienced reality (content) now becomes reality-for-me; the "I", itself, can give meaning to it.
 The meaning which reality itself has is changed to personal meaning via his/her lived experiencing.
-The

-"something" (content) experienced becomes, on the ground of his/her lived experiencing, e.g., beautiful ugly, pleasant, unpleasant, meaningful, meaningless, interesting, uninteresting, valuable, valueless which carry the stamp of his/her own unique meaning.
-A child's meanings "congeal" in his/her lived experiencing (Van der Stoep) because of the personal attribution of meaning, and this is why his/her lived experiencing is the meaningful completion, refinement, and deepening of the meaning of what he/she experiences.
+The "something" (content) experienced becomes, on the ground of his/her lived experiencing, e.g., beautiful ugly, pleasant, unpleasant, meaningful, meaningless, interesting, uninteresting, valuable, valueless which carry the stamp of his/her lived experiencing is the meaning.
+A child's meanings "congeal" in his/her lived experiencing is the meaningful completion, refinement, and deepening of the meaning of what he/she experiences.